Poland 1990 Solidarity 100,000 Zloty

 wave of anti- communist protests in other countries.

-that the Berlin Wall fell.
-The wall was a guarded
+into office that the Berlin Wall fell.
+The wall was

-line of fortifications dividing the city into the
+a guarded line of fortifications dividing the city

-Western and Eastern parts, and a symbol of the division
+into the Western and Eastern parts, and a symbol of

-of Germany and of Europe into two hostile blocks.
+the division of Germany and of Europe into two hostile

-Also in November 1989 the Velvet Revolution took place
+blocks.
+Also in November 1989 the Velvet Revolution

-in Czechoslovakia, which within a few days led to
+took place in Czechoslovakia, which within a few days

-activities, on 17 April 1989 the Provincial Court
+of clandestine activities, on 17 April 1989 the Provincial

 Trade Union once more.
 The fall of Communism in Poland,